pancaketaicho/100-days-of-code/log.md

 **Thoughts:** Today was long and I didn't get started on my daily coding until late, again.
 I'm really liking the Interneting is Hard tutorial.
 I think it's a very good and important second pass at the info presented in fCC's Responsive Web Design tutorial.
 Put another way, fCC's tutorial tells you what an onion is, what a knife is, what a pot and a stove is, etc., and they even show you pictures of them, but IiH actually gets you going hands-on in a kitchen setting up your space, cutting the ingredients, setting the heat, and cooking the food like you would in real life.

+### Day 11: April 22, 2019, Monday

+**Today's Progress**: Nearing the end of Chapter 6: CSS Selectors of Interneting is Hard's HTML & CSS tutorial.

+**Thoughts:** Not a bad day.
+Took an important call from my brother during my morning practice, so I had to make up for the lost time before bed.
+I prefer getting my practice in earlier in the day, before I'm tired.
+Today's learning was nice.
+I'm getting more acquainted with selectors, specificity, and syntax, as well as becoming more comfortable with the concepts than I was before.
+I'm starting to worry that my progress is slow and I'm not putting enough work in.
+I might need to cut some things back.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday